Château Gaillard: Construction

 During King Richard's reign, the Crown's expenditure on castles declined from the levels spent by Henry II, Richard's father, although this has been attributed to a concentration of resources on Richard's war with the king of France.
 However, the work at Château Gaillard cost an estimated £12,000 between 1196 and 1198.
-Richard only spent an estimated £7,000 on castles in England during his reign, similar as his father Henry II.
+Richard only spent an estimated £7,000 on castles in England during his reign, similar to his father Henry II.
 The Pipe rolls for the construction of Château Gaillard contain the earliest details of how work was organised in castle building and what activities were involved.
 Amongst those workmen mentioned in the rolls are miners, stone cutters, quarrymen, masons, lime workers, carpenters, smiths, hodmen, water carriers, soldiers to guard the workers, diggers who cut the ditch surrounding the castle, and carters who transported the raw materials to the castle.
 A master mason is omitted, and military historian Allen Brown has suggested that it may be because Richard himself was the overall architect; this is supported by the interest Richard showed in the work through his frequent presence.

 The keep of Château Gaillard is surrounded by a moat.

 Not only was the castle built at considerable expense, but it was built relatively rapidly; construction of large stone castles often took the better part of a decade; for instance, the work at Dover Castle took place between 1179 and 1191 (at a cost of £7,000).
 Richard was present during part of the construction to ensure construction proceeded at a rate he was happy with.
 According to William of Newburgh, in May 1198 Richard and the labourers working on the castle were drenched in a "rain of blood".
 While some of his advisers thought the rain was an evil omen, Richard was undeterred:

 the king was not moved by this to slacken one whit the pace of work, in which he took such keen pleasure that, unless I am mistaken, even if an angel had descended from heaven to urge its abandonment he would have been roundly cursed.